Enoch-H-Kang/DDC-DPT/Readme2.md

 ## Response to Reviewer #396A

-We appreciate the reviewer's perspective from structural econometrics and the recognition of our framework's potential.

 - **Counterfactuals & Transitions:**
   Great point.
 One possibility is to use offline reinforcement learning (e.g., Fitted Q-iteration).
 In a counterfactual scenario, we can use our existing data and estimated rewards ($\hat{r}$) to sample from $(s_0, a_0, \hat{r}(s_0, a_0), s_1, a_1, \hat{r}(s_1, a_1), s_2, \ldots)$.
   Reinforcement learning can then be applied to this augmented data.
 We will add a discussion on this in the paper.